mchlol/jsd-game-list/README.md

 - show the number of screenshots
 - add a favicon to replace default react icon
 - move the footer into a component
+- lists section should side scroll - try this: set items not to shrink or grow, or wrap, and set overflow to scroll.

 <!-- - add wireframes and screenshots to readme -->